bernikovich/WebViewWarmUper/README.md

 # WebViewWarmUper

-`WebViewWarmUper` warm-ups `WKWebView` and `UIWebView` for faster first load.
+`WKWebView` inititalization and first load are very slow. `WebViewWarmUper` warm-ups `WKWebView` and `UIWebView` for faster first load.
 Download sample project to test it.
 You can create issue or pull requests if you have any proposals.

 ## Installation